All Episodes

 When you put something in a ballot or take it out, you're supposed to sign for it.

-Yeah as long as you're paying attention.
+This is not that tough as long as you're paying attention.

-It's really it's really sad to see.
+It's really, it's really sad to see.

-Uh those are people of goodwill.
+Those are people of goodwill.

-And that's why it's a little bit of a let me ask this question of Christina then.
+Well, let me ask this question of Christina then.

-You know, a lot of times the people they attempt to say that I'm lying, you know, and I like I was saying before, I think it's because they they're they thoroughly believe that the news let me let me just interrupt you quickly you did sign an affidavit and you know that you you do so if you lie in it that you do it with with the understanding the penalty of perjury exists for you, right?
+You know, a lot of times the people, they attempt to say that I'm lying, you know, and like I was saying before, I think it's because they thoroughly believe that the news is.

-I under yep and I understand all of that.
+Yep, and I understand all of that.

 And that's the part to me, Sean, our biggest fight is the information war.

-To me that is our number one fight.
+To me, that is our number one fight.

 Because if most of the public knew what was happening, they would rise up.